bbrietzke/bbrietzke.github.io/src/kube/installation.md

 sudo kubeadm init --config /opt/kubeadm-config.yml
 ```

 This will get _kubeadm_ up and running and installing all the software.
 If you want to, look at the configuration file to see exactly what it is doing.
+You will probably
+have to customize it based on the version of kubernetes you are installing and the IP range you want to use.

 I put everything in a configuration file since I was tired of dealing with command line options.
 And configuration as code, because that's just smart.